matthesjh/sc19-swift-client/README.md

 # Swift client for the Software-Challenge Germany 2018/2019

-This package contains a simple client written in the [Swift Programming Language](https://swift.org/) for the [Software-Challenge Germany](https://www.software-challenge.de/) 2018/2019.
+This package contains a simple client written in [Swift](https://swift.org/) for the [Software-Challenge Germany](https://www.software-challenge.de/) 2018/2019.

+:warning: The package is currently in an early stage of development and therefore not intended for use. :warning:

 ## Usage